taoZurichLoaf/taoZurichLoaf.github.io/_posts/2024-08-26-starting-phd.md

 ---
 layout: post
-title: "Starting Grad Study at UCLA"
+title: "Starting Grad Study at UCONN"
 ---

-Having concluded the 3-year advanture in Switzerland, I'm starting my graduate study in Computer Science at UCLA.
+Having concluded the 3-year advanture in Switzerland, I'm starting my graduate study in Geographic Information Science at UCONN.

 Let's embark on this brand new journey with a joyful heart, a humble mind and have some fun along the way.